aurelia/new/README.md

 npx makes aurelia
 ```

-This will cause `npx` to download the `makes` tool, along with the `aurelia` scaffold from this repo, which it will use to guide you through the setup process
+This will cause `npx` to download the `makes` tool, along with the `aurelia` scaffold from this repo, which it will use to guide you through creating your project.

 ## Status